barmalei/zebkit/src/jekyll/docs.ui.config.md

 ## Configuration resources

-By default UI configuration JSON files are stored on the same level with zebkit JS file in "rs" folder.
-The structure is shown below:
+By default UI configuration JSON files are stored on the same level with zebkit UI components JS file(s) in "rs" sub-folder.
+The structure of zebkit UI configuration resources are shown below:

 ```sh
 [rs]                      # root resource folder